ch-bj/lgs-person-data-processor/README.md

 ###### Message Digest

 The attribute search terms are hashed, to prevent extraction of person data.
-Currently `SHA-515` is defined as message digest for all delivering applications.
-The message digest will be defined by the LWGS operations team for all clients, since it needs to be consistent between the search-index-client and the LWGS search-index.
+Currently `SHA-512` is defined as message digest for all delivering applications.
+The message digest will be defined by the LGS operations team for all clients, since it needs to be consistent between the search-index-client and the LGS search-index.

 More information on supported message digests can be found in section [AttributeSearchTermsHashing](#attributesearchtermshashing).